tasmota/docs/docs/Scripting-Language.md

 `frd("fname")` remove directory fname
 `fx("fname")` check if file fname exists
 `fe("fname")` execute script fname (max 2048 bytes, script must start with the '>' character on the first line)
+`lfw("fname" payload limit)` logs a string (payload) to a file (fname) with size limit (limit)  paylyoad is added to end of file together with a LF character. if file size is exceeded first line of file is removed.

 **ESP32 real Multitasking support**
 `#define USE_SCRIPT_TASK`
 enables support for multitasking scripts